lpassig/AzureSpokeBlueprint/README.md

    ![Assign Demo1](media/assign_blueprint1.gif)
    </p>
    Note: Change the first field "Subscription" accordingly (if needed)</p>
 5. Fill in the central ```Blueprint Parameter``` as needed.
-These parameters are used by multiple artifacts to and are therefore "Global": </p>
+These parameters are used by multiple artifacts to and are therefore "Global Parameters": </p>
    ![Assign Demo2](media/Assignment2.JPG)
 6. Fill in the ```Artifact Parameter``` as needed.
 See the naming pattern below:</p>
 - Log Analytics Workspace: ```CompanyPrefix```-core-001-log